Punktum-dk/epp-service-specification/README.md

 ### Compatibility Matrix

-This is a high level overview of the EPP commands offered by the DK Hostmaster EPP service, please see the specific commands for details.
+This is a high level overview of the EPP commands offered by the Punktum dk EPP service, please see the specific commands for details.

 The version numbers used in the matrix are major numbers only, e.g. 1 for 1.X.X.